vignettes/articles/Attaching_SC.Rmd

 .

-Importantly, the major requirement for the attachment is matching contig cell barcodes and barcodes in the row names of the meta data of the Seurat or Single-Cell Experiment object.
+Importantly, the major requirement for the attachment is matching contig cell barcodes and barcodes in the row names of the metadata of the Seurat or Single-Cell Experiment object.
 If these do not match, the attachment will fail.
-Based on ease, we suggest making changes to the single-cell object barcodes.
+We suggest making changes to the single-cell object barcodes for ease of use.

 Part of combineExpression()